 We arrived in Williams the night before our train ride, grabbed a quick dinner, and rested for our big day at the Canyon.
 After a restful night at the Grand Canyon Hotel (as part of our train package), we grabbed a quick coffee and muffin in Spenser’s Pub, then boarded the train at 9:30 a.m. to head up to the canyon.

-During our 2 hour and 15 minute ride on the rails, cowboy singers meandered through the train cars, guitar in hand, to sing cowboy tunes such as “Rawhide”, “Home on the Range”, and “Happy Trails”.
+During our 2.25 hour ride on the rails, cowboy singers meandered through the train cars, guitar in hand, to sing cowboy tunes such as “Rawhide”, “Home on the Range”, and “Happy Trails”.
 Smaller children will have fun singing “Old McDonald” along with the cowboys, and the train had a snack car with beverages, cookies, and candy.
 My son had fun walking through the cars to the snack car (kids 12 and over could go by themselves), and we had a great time visiting with the people in the seats around us.
 We met people from several places in the United States and other countries on the Grand Canyon Railways train.

 The scenery on the way up to the canyon was breathtaking….the landscape changed from high desert scrub pine to towering Ponderosa trees, with flat to plains to rolling hills.
 A quick look out my window revealed the train winding the rails in front and behind our car.